Skip to main content

 Your fly rod is a class 3 lever.
 Use the right fulcrum to cast smarter, not harder.

 EDITOR'S NOTE: Casting master Ed Jaworowski takes a deep dive into the fundamentals of fly casting in his five-part series “Functional Fly Casting,” a series that runs in each issue of Fly Fisherman in 2025.
-In the April-May issue, Ed examines the For the full story you can subscribe at flyfisherman.com (they will send the previous issue and you will get the five part series for $15) or you can find the magazine on sale nationwide at fly shops, Barnes & Noble, Hudson News, Walmart, and many other vendors.
+For the full story you can subscribe at flyfisherman.com (they will send the previous issue and you will get the five part series for $15) or you can find the magazine on sale nationwide at fly shops, Barnes & Noble, Hudson News, Walmart, and many other vendors.

 This is the second in a series of five articles examining the physics and mechanics that determine the outcomes of all casts, based on Ed Jaworowski's nearly 70 years of casting, testing, experimentation, teaching, and consulting with physicists, kinesiologists, and engineers.